chienyioma/alx-low_level_programming/README.md

-A new repository for C programming
+This is for C programming.
-This is for various projects
+It will enhance my programming skills.
-It will also build up my C programming skills
+It is all about variables, if, else if, else, and for loop.